galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > <details-title> Output files </details-title>
 >
 > The output consists of three tables.
-All tables share `id` column.
+All tables share an `id` column.
 >
 > #### Metadata Table
 >